initgrep-com/initgrep.blog/_drafts/angular/state-management-in-angualar-using-ngrx.md

 }
 ```

 The `Action `interface contains a property called `Type`.
 The `Type `property **identifies** the action.
-Actions can also contain optional metadata.
-You can use the `createAction `method to easily create the actions.
+Actions can also contain optional `metadata`.

+ `createAction `function is used to create the actions and it returns an `ActionCreator` function.  `ActionCreator` function  when called returns an action of type `Action`.
+Optionally, we can also supply additional metadata using `props `function.

 ```typescript
 //file: app.actions.ts